 So, I’ve taken the plunge, emptied my collectors-edition Wallace and Gromit piggy bank of £749 and ordered another Swifty kick scooter, the Swifty One, in forest green.
 I was very tempted by the Swifty One Marine, designed for and I quote, “a jet-set lifestyle, glide around the marina…. stow the Swifty One Marine on a private plane or yacht.
 This limited edition is ultra-lightweight, rides like a dream and looks absolutely stunning.”
 However, another £150 for lovely aluminium shiny bits is a touch too far.
 I don’t have a yacht or private plane and my Ford Fiesta probably doesn’t make the grade either.
 Very nice but not for me.

-There’s also the Swifty C/16, pictured below, which not only folds like the Swifty One, but also has hydraulic disc brakes front and rear and is made from carbon fibre.
+There’s also the Swifty C/16, pictured below, which not only folds like the Swifty One, but also has hydraulic disc brakes front and rear and is made from carbon fibre, weighing in at an estimated 6 kg.
 Unfortunately, it’s not been launched yet (date TBA) and with a price tag if £2499 (equivalent to 9,996 four-finger Kit-Kats, Tesco multi-pack) is serious money.
-You could purchase a Swifty Zero, a Swifty Air and a Swifty One, and still have change let over.
+You could purchase a Swifty Zero and a Swifty Air and a Swifty One, and still have change let over for some Kit-Kats.
+Still, a lot of cash to save 2 kg in weight over the standard Swifty One.
 Having said that I really, really want one!

 Just one final point.
 Thought I just take a wee look at the Lothian Buses website and check that I can actually take the Swifty on the bus.
 Yes, I should have done this before ordering the Scooter but I didn’t.
 Too much excitement.
 Their Conditions of Carriage contains a note relating to the carrying of luggage such as bicycles.